angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 ## Preamble

-*Preface: We will be using terminology and abbreviations introduced in the Basics chapter of the Wiki.
-If you have not read the Basics chapter it is recommended you do so first as this builds upon the concepts introduced there.*
+*Preface: We will be using terminology and abbreviations introduced in the [Basics chapter][meandeck:basics] of the Wiki.
+If you have not read it yet, it is recommended you do so first as this builds upon the concepts introduced there.*

+[meandeck:basics]: /meandeck/basics

-Brainstorm is one of the most powerful spells available in the Legacy format at this time.
+:card[Brainstorm] is one of the most powerful spells available in the Legacy format at this time.
 There have been numerous articles written on this *seemingly innocuous at first glance* one mana cantrip.
-We'll assume you know the basics of casting Brainstorm, and instead focus on the specifics of using it as a part of, or to initiate, your doomsday piles.
+We'll assume you know the basics of casting Brainstorm, and instead focus on the specifics of using it as a part of &mdash; or to initiate &mdash; your Doomsday piles.
 In many cases it can be used as any other cantrip, but it has unique applications to Doomsday piles by allowing you to swap cards in hand for cards in the pile.

 In the basics we alluded to the use of Brainstorm as being a special case when discussing the use of cantrips to dig into our Doomsday piles.
-More than just a cantrip to start consuming your piles, Brainstorm can enable you to access three cards at once from said pile unlike other options from your suite of cantrips which only allow access to one.
-This, combined with what could be otherwise *dead* cards from hand can turn a resource light turn into a winning one.
+More than just a cantrip to start consuming your piles, Brainstorm can enable you to access three cards at once from said pile unlike other options from your suite of cantrips.
+This, combined with what could be otherwise *dead* cards from hand can turn a resource-light turn into a winning one.

-Brainstorm piles allow you to win with limited initial mana resources.
-For example; if you are constrained on mana against Wasteland or opposing Rishadan Port activations you can still combo out with only a Brainstorm post-Doomsday as long as you have at least one extra card in hand to put back.
+Brainstorm piles allow you to win with very limited initial mana resources.
+For example; if you are constrained on mana against :card[Wasteland] or opposing :card[Rishadan Port] activations you can still combo out with only a Brainstorm post-Doomsday as long as you have at least one extra card in hand to put back.
 Sometimes it can be difficult to identify when you have access to a Brainstorm pile, or when your Brainstorm is better off simply as the second cantrip in a Double Cantrip pile.
 With this guide, and some practice, you should become confident in this decision making in no time.

 ## Brainstorm Available